rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 ## Applying Mesh Data

-To apply changes to the vertex matix :math:`V`, or any of the other matrices in the :cpp:struct:`MeshState` you need to set the :cpp:member:`MeshState::DirtyState` with the appropriate :cpp:enum:`DirtyFlag`.
+To apply changes to the vertex matix :math:`V`, or any of the other matrices in the :cpp:struct:`MeshState` you need to set the :cpp:member:`MeshState::DirtyState` with the appropriate :cpp:class:`DirtyFlag`.
 This tells the system what has changed and the rest will be done automatically.
 For more control you might want to see `IO.cpp` :cpp:func:`ApplyDirty`.

 This is only for data that has to be made available to Unity to render the mesh.